Funding Responsibility

 Reimbursable Services

-Charges for reimbursable building maintenance services are accumulated and billed through the Work Control Center using three systems.
+Charges for reimbursable building maintenance services are accumulated and billed through the Work Control Center.
 Actual costs are collected against each work request and charged on a monthly basis.

 Preventive maintenance is established against a specific building to collect costs for work performed on a scheduled basis.